Newport North Shore Development

-John Domo, the 37-year-old president of the Domo Corporation, was invited to visit the Hanna home at 11505 Lake Shore Boulevard in 1986 and he began to envision a special development on the surrounding land.
-The established zoning was for multifamily housing and the potential for private homes in a unified community became most apparent to him.
+John Domo, the 37-year-old president of the Domo Corporation, was invited to visit the Hanna Home at 11505 Lake Shore Boulevard in 1986.
+He began to envision a striking development on the surrounding land.
+The established zoning was for multifamily housing, and the potential for private homes in a unified community became most apparent to him.

 The acquisition of land began in 1987, and it took two years to quietly assemble the 25 parcels that would form the development site and assessing the significant hurdles in terms of the posture of the village, which was considered a closed community.
 Domo’s team took a sensitive approach in their design to the topography and the history of the area – everything the residents treasured – and tried to enhance it.

 Now he had to face the real test, which was to go before the residents and make a proposal that was far-reaching and multi-faceted in its approach.

 About 80 Bratenahl residents attended a public hearing on March 22, 1988, to consider Domo’s proposal for an $83 million development comprising a private marina, club, and about 300 homes.
 The project dubbed “Newport” would be the largest ever development in the village and the first major one in twelve years.
 Domo had just sold his interest in the Le Marin condominium project on Catawba Island, which won him national acclaim in 1985.

 On September 28, 1988, Domo revealed a master plan to Bratenahl Planning Commission to build Newport, a $60 million luxury housing development with a private boat basin and a member-owned club.
 Accompanying him were Architect Anthony Paskevich; Architectural Design Inc., of Dallas; Environmental Design Group, an engineering and land-planning firm in Stow, Ohio; the Martin Organization from Philadelphia, Pennsylvania; and Becker Engineering Group, a coastal and marine engineering firm from Windsor, Ontario.